Music & Media

 Music & Media was a pan-European magazine for radio, music and entertainment.

-It was published for the first time in 1984 as Eurotipsheet, but in 1986 it changed name to Music & Media.
-It was originally based in Amsterdam, but later moved to London.
+Description and history

 The magazine focused specifically on radio, TV, music, charts and related areas of entertainment such as music festivals and events.
-Music & Media ceased in August 2003.
+It was initially published in 1984 as Eurotipsheet, but in 1986 it changed its name to Music & Media.
+It was originally based in Amsterdam but later moved to London.
 Music & Media was the sister publication of Billboard magazine.
+Music & Media ceased publication in August 2003.